keboola/connection-docs/templates/marketing-platforms/marketing-platforms.md

 perform the required OAuth authorizations.

 **Important:** Make sure to follow all the steps very carefully to prevent the newly created flow from failing because of any user authorization problems.
-If you are struggling with this part, go to the section [Authorizing Destinations](/templates/marketing-platforms/authorizing-destinations/) below.
+If you are struggling with this part, go to the section [Authorizing Data Destinations](/templates/marketing-platforms/#authorizing-data-destinations/) below.

 Follow the steps one by one and authorize at least one data source from the list.
 Finally, the destination must be authorized as well.